-Statement of Purpose (and Personal Statement)
+Types of Statement

-- Always answer the prompts.
-Some schools ask for one statement with both elements; others ask for separate statements.
-In either scenario: convince faculty that you are aimed for success-in their program - Statement of purpose: why you want a PhD (including what you plan to do with it afterward) and why you are a good fit to this program. - Example prompt: Highlight your academic preparation and motivation; interests, specializations and career goals; and fit for pursuing graduate study at UC Davis. - Advice: any personal information should be related to your scientific approach and how you will enrich the scientific world. - Personal statement: your personal history and how you will enrich the community you are wanting to join (including contributing to diversity) - NSF GRFP applications will present a third writing challenge: a project proposal)
+• Statement of purpose: why you want a PhD (including what you plan to do with it afterward) and why you are a good fit to this program.
+Include personal information only as it relates to your scientific approach and how you will enrich the scientific world.

+Example prompt: Highlight your academic preparation and motivation; interests, specializations and career goals; and fit for pursuing graduate study at UC Davis.

+- Personal statement: your personal history and how you will enrich the community you are wanting to join (including contributing to diversity).
+See prompt on next slide. - NSF GRFP applications will present a third writing challenge: a project proposal).
+See https://docs.google.com/spreadsheets/ d/1xoezGhbtcpg3BvNdag2F5dTQM-X12EELUgAfG1eUg0s for successful examples.